jonkislin/ashenstone_lorebook/src/Journal-2-II.md

 - Girish Grog.
 Half orc.
 - Hawk Vorplen.
 - Cherri gives us 10 platinum a piece.
-- Coalition of Dwarven Artisans.
+- Coalition of Dwarven Artisans - shall we check them out?

-A good long rest.
+A good long rest!
+Finally!

-## Furdae, Aprel 15th, 443 KE
+## _Furdae, Aprel 15th, 443 KE - Morning_

 We took a good rest.
 I feel better, at least physically.
 Tea and porridge with some sugar in it.
 They didn't have any sweetrolls.